Sex Crimes Investigations

-- Statements that are consistent or inconsistent with other evidence; and
+- Statements that are consistent or inconsistent with other evidence

-- Suspect’s access to the victim and/or crime scene when the alleged offense took place.
+- Suspect’s access to the victim or crime scene when the alleged offense took place

 Polygraphs Testing in Cincinnati Sex Crimes Investigations

-A tactic law enforcement may use to gather evidence is the use of a polygraph test.
+Law enforcement often uses a polygraph test to gather evidence in their sex crime investigation.
 Otherwise known as a lie detector, a polygraph test is used to measure a person’s physiological reactions when asked a question.
 The purpose of the test is to show when a person gives a deceptive or false response.

 The typical polygraph will measure a person’s breathing rate, pulse, perspiration, and blood pressure.
-Normally, the procedure will be conducted in a room with only the tester and subject present.
-This is dependent on if you have an attorney who has selected a private, well-respected polygraph examiner to administer the test.
+Normally, police conduct the procedure in a room with only the tester and subject present.
+A defense attorney from our team working on your behalf can select a private, well-respected polygraph examiner to administer the test.

-A series of questions will be asked while the alleged offender is connected to the machine.
-The polygraph will measure the alleged offender's physiological responses.
-The theory behind the polygraph is to spot any increase in pulse or perspiration which will point to nervousness.
-These tests can be unreliable, since nervousness is not always linked to guilt and the results can sometimes be inaccurate.
+The examiner will ask a series of questions while the alleged offender is connected to the machine.
+The theory behind the polygraph is to spot any increase in pulse or perspiration that might indicate nervousness.
+Some argue that these tests are unreliable since nervousness is not always indicative of guilt, and the results can sometimes be inaccurate.

 In Ohio, most polygraph tests are ruled inadmissible in court.
-However if all parties including the defendant, defense attorney, and prosecutor agree to advance to the admissibility of the results, the court may be inclined to admit them.
-This is referred to as a stipulation, and occurs before the alleged offender takes the polygraph test.
+However, if all parties—including the defendant, defense attorney, and prosecutor—agree to advance the results, the court could be inclined to admit them.

 In State v.
-Seoul, Ohio’s Supreme Court ruled that the polygraph evidence will be deemed admissible under the following conditions:
+Souel, Ohio’s Supreme Court ruled that courts can deem polygraph evidence admissible under the following circumstances:

-- The prosecutor, defendant, and defense counsel must sign a written stipulation providing the defendant will take the polygraph test and its results will be admitted to trial;
+- The prosecutor, defendant, and defense counsel must sign a written stipulation showing the defendant agrees to take the polygraph test and admit its results to trial.

-- The admission of the test results are subject to the discretion of the judge; if the judge is not convinced the polygraph examiner is qualified or the test was conducted under proper conditions, the judge may refuse to admit the test results;
+- The admission of the test results is subject to the judge’s discretion.
+If the judge does not believe the polygraph examiner is qualified or conducted the test under proper conditions, the judge may refuse to admit the test results.

-- Opposing counsel has the right to cross-examine the polygraph examiner at trial concerning her qualifications and training, the conditions under which the polygraph test was given, the limitations and possibilities of error concerning the polygraph test results, and any other matter the judge deems pertinent; and
+- Opposing counsel has the right to cross-examine the polygraph examiner at trial concerning their qualifications and training, the conditions under which they gave the polygraph test, the limitations and possibilities of error concerning the polygraph test results, and any other matter the judge deems pertinent.

-- If the test results are admitted, the trial judge must instruct the jury the examiner’s testimony does not tend to prove or disprove any element of the crime with which the defendant was charged, and that they must determine what weight and effect such testimony should be given.
+- If the judge admits the test results, the trial judge must instruct the jury that the examiner’s testimony does not tend to prove or disprove any element of the defendant’s alleged crime and that they must determine what weight and effect to give the

 Most attorneys will advise you to avoid a polygraph test.
 A polygraph test is an opportunity to interrogate you, and the results are not always trustworthy.
 Police officers may also ask you to make statements before or after testing.